RahulGit2004/PrabhakarFeedbackManagementSystem/README.md

             void save(Student obj)                      ----> it will add obj in the list appropriate list according to role provided.
             Student fetchStudent(studentPhoneNumber)    ----> It will search student from list and returns it.

-    b.AdminRepository
+    c.AdminRepository
         //attributes
             list<Admin>

         //behavior
             void save(Admin obj)                      ----> it will add obj in the list appropriate list according to role provided.
-            Admin fetchAdmin(AdminPhoneNumber)          ----> It will search admin from list and return it. boolean isAdmin(adminPhoneNumber)           ----> searches for admin and return true if found.
+            Admin fetchAdmin(AdminPhoneNumber)          ----> It will search admin from list and return it. boolean isAdmin(adminPhoneNumber)           ----> searches for admin and true if found.

-    c.
+    b.
 BatchRepository
         //attributes
             list<Batch>

         //behavior
-            void save(Batch obj)                     ----> It will add the obj in the batch list. void addStudentToBatch(Student obj,bId)  ----> It will add the student in respective batch's students list.
+            void save(Batch obj)           ----> It will add the obj in the batch list.
-            Batch fetchBatch(String bId)             ----> It will search the matching batch and return it.
+            Batch fetchBatch(String bId)   ----> It will return the matching batch obj. void addStudentToBatch(Student obj,bId)  ----> It will add the student in respective batch's students list.